gzguevara/gzguevara/README.md

 - 🔭 My interactive DL web-applications [Try it!][website]
 - 📑 The latest version of my CV can be found [here][CV]
 - 🎓 B.Sc.
 Mathematical Economics & M.Sc.
-Business Informatics
+Applied Mathematics & Informatics
 - ⚡ Fun fact: I love languages.
 I speak fluently 🇩🇪, 🇬🇧, 🇪🇸 and 🇷🇺

 ## Languages and Other Tools